 A man of deep conviction, Mr Musgrove had come from the Protestant Truth Society.
 Just as he was settling in, disaster struck!
 The village stands between the River Severn and the A48 with the water table never far below the surface.
 One night there was torrential downpour, the water level rose and soon the waters reached window sill height!
 Serious setback though the flooding was, the work soon resumed much as before.
 A little later he realised how difficult some of the more elderly people were finding to get to the Church

 After a while, the Reverend Colin Tamplin joined the Church, which a little later became known as Stroat Evangelical Church.
-Colin served for five years before moving to Monyhull Church, Kings Norton, Birmingham, were he is still pastor.
+Colin served for five years before moving to Monyhull Church, Kings Norton, Birmingham, as pastor, from which he has recently retired.
 The Church continued under the Eldership of Mr Ron Edmond Senior until the eventual appointment of Nick Baldwin who led the Church for just over 5 years before leaving to complete a further degree course and then moving to pastor a church in Tring, Hertfordshire.
 Chris Rees was inducted in Aug 2004 and joined us with his wife, Ho Soon, and 2 boys Dan and Jon.
 In April 2017 Chris and Ho Soon moved to London to pastor Westminster Community Church.

 As a Church we have now endeavoured to serve the community for nearly 130 years and for this we give the glory to God.
 Now known as Stroat Church we are still a thriving place with vision and by His Grace we trust the work will continue until He returns.